iterative/datachain/README.rst

-A storage consists of images of cats and dogs (`dog.1048.jpg`, `cat.1009.jpg`), annotated with ground truth and model inferences in the 'json-pairs' format, where each image has a matching JSON file like:
+A storage consists of images of cats and dogs (`dog.1048.jpg`, `cat.1009.jpg`), annotated with ground truth and model inferences in the 'json-pairs' format, where each image has a matching JSON file like `cat.1009.json`:

 .. code:: json